BalloonFire/2DTurnBasedRPGFinalYear/README.md

 Task Management: Trello/JIRA/Notion to track progress.
 Testing: Playtest each system before integration, use Unity Profiler for performance.
 Export and finalize builds

-3. Tools & Best Practices

-Source Control: GitHub/GitLab for version control (e.g., feature branches for each major system).
-Code Architecture: Use State Machines (for combat), ScriptableObjects (for data), and Singletons (for managers).
-Task Management: Trello/JIRA/Notion to track progress.
-Testing: Playtest each system before integration, use Unity Profiler for performance.